Natalya Pochinok: Biography

-Her research interests focus on pensions, fiscal and tax policies, social aspects of the economy; social entrepreneurship and customer-oriented service model of social services are of particular interest.
+Her research interests initially focused on pensions, fiscal and tax policies, social aspects of the economy; social entrepreneurship and customer-oriented service model of social services are of particular interest.
+Her current research interests include the study of the impact of IT products on environmental, social and governance (ESG) aspects of sustainable development, as well as the integration of sustainable digital development standards into educational programmes for students.
 From April 2016 onwards serves a member of the Civic Chamber of Moscow.

+From 2014 to 2017, she was a member of the Strategic Development Council of Russian Post (FSUE).

+In November 2021, Pochinok was resigned from the position of rector of the RSSU of her own accord.

-From 2017 serves as the Chairman of the Commission on Social Policy, Labor Relations, Cooperation with Trade Unions and Veterans Support.
+From 2017 to 2023, she was a member of the Civic Chamber of the Russian Federation (seventh and eighth convocations) where she served as the Chairman of the Commission on Social Policy, Labor Relations, Cooperation with Trade Unions and Veterans Support.

+In 2022, at the initiative of Natalya Pochinok, an advisory body—the Coordination Council on Environmental, Social and Governance (ESG) and Sustainable Development—was established under the Civic Chamber of the Russian Federation.

 Natalya Pochinok has over fifteen years’ pedagogical experience.

 She was married to the former Minister of Labor and Social Development, Alexander Pochinok.
 She has two sons.

-In November 2021, Pochinok was dismissed from the post of rector of the RSSU.
+Since December 2021, she has been the managing partner for the Digital ESG direction at the IBS Group.

+Since 2023, she has chaired the Council for the Certification of IT Specialists and the Council on Sustainable Digital Development at the Association of Computer and Information Technology Enterprises (APKIT).